About this project

 Build the box and the shelves

-To get started building the bookshelf, cut the 3/4-in. plywood box parts as shown in the cutting diagram on (see Fig. A and B, and Additional Information, below).
-The grain on the box lid (B) runs the “wrong” way, but it's well below eye level and only your pets will see it.
+To get started learning how to make a bookshelf, cut the 3/4-in. plywood box parts as shown in the cutting diagram on (see Fig. A and B, and Additional Information, below).
+The grain on the box lid (B) runs the “wrong” way, but it’s well below eye level and only your pets will see it.
 To avoid splitting the plywood, drill pilot holes before you screw the box together (Photo 1).
-No need for glue; three screws at each joint will make the box plenty strong, and you won't have to deal with glue squeeze-out.
+No need for glue; three screws at each joint will make the box plenty strong, and you won’t have to deal with glue squeeze-out.

 Drill holes for adjustable shelf supports (Photo 2).
 I made two shelves, used only one and tucked the other away in a nearby closet—better to have a second shelf than to wish for it later.
 When you edge the shelves (Photo 3), cut the strips of screen molding a bit longer than the shelves and trim off the excess after the glue sets.
 To complete the box, add the back (D).
 Make sure to cut the back perfectly square so you can use it to square the box.
 After cutting the back from a half sheet of 1/4-in. plywood, you’ll have more than enough left over to cut the spacers you’ll need later (see Photos 5 and 7).